martopad/my_profile/content/projects/bare_metal_gentoo_machines.md

 ## Machines used
 1. 4x Minisform UN100D:
-    * Intel N100 (4 core) low power amd64 pc.
+    * Intel N100 (4 core) low-power amd64 pc.
+    * It comes with NVME storage.
+But I used micro-sd cards as boot drive to be able to use the NVME as network storage.
 2. 6x Raspberry Pi 5:
     * arm64 SBC.

 ## Journey
 The plan sounds simple right?
-Provision my own, on-prem, baremetal Kubernetes cluster.
+Provision my own, on-prem, baremetal linux machines.
-But as with any personal projects, many of the implementation details are not considered when starting.
-Here are a few of the problems.
+It would have been easier if I used OS's like Ubuntu, or Mint.
+Since I wanted it to be a learning experience, I went with Gentoo.
+Though it took more time, the learnings are worth it:

 1. Different bootloaders:
-    * UEFI compliance, two amd64 machines look at different directories when finding the boot files.
+    * I needed to create different processes for the two machines as they have different boot behavior.
-    * Raspberry Pi5 is not UEFI compliant and has a different boot behavior.
 2. Bootstrapping the live-cd environment
     * Doing this was easy for amd64, since my personal machine is amd64.
     * For the Raspberry Pis, I had to bootstrap the first one using [this guide](https://wiki.gentoo.org/wiki/Raspberry_Pi_Install_Guide).
       Then used that to provision all micro-sd cards for the other machines.
 2. Solving Gentoo's compilation-from-source requirement:
     * Gentoo is a very flexible OS.
-But as a downside, users will need to compile from source.
+Flexibility comes by having to compile-from-source the packages.
-    Using bin hosts partially solves this, not every package has a bin host.
+    Using bin hosts partially solves this-- not every package has a bin host.
     * My system configuration is also basic for now (no custom flags, etc).
 So using bin host is okay.
     * I consider this a workaround while I figure out how to create my own distcc cross-compiling